hybridgroup/gocv-site/content/getting-started/windows.md

 ### How to build/run code

-In order to build/run Go code that uses this package, you will need to specify the location for the include and lib files in your GoCV installation.

-One time per session, you must run the script:

-		env.cmd

-Now you should be able to build or run any of the command examples:
+Once you have installed OpenCV, you should be able to build or run any of the command examples:

 	go run .\cmd\version\main.go

 The version program should output the following:

-		gocv version: 0.12.0
+	gocv version: 0.13.0
 	opencv lib version: 3.4.1

-If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`env.cmd` must have been run as described above):

-        go install gocv.io/x/gocv
+### Custom Environment

+By default, OpenCV is expected to be in `C:\opencv\build\install\include`.
+This behavior can be disabled by supplying `-tags customenv` when building/running your application.
+When building with this tag you will need to supply the CGO environment variables yourself.

+Due to the way OpenCV produces DLLs, including the version in the name, using this method is required if you're using a different version of OpenCV.

+For example:

+	set CGO_CPPFLAGS=-IC:\opencv\build\install\include
+	set CGO_LDFLAGS=-LC:\opencv\build\install\x64\mingw\lib -lopencv_core341 -lopencv_face341 -lopencv_videoio341 -lopencv_imgproc341 -lopencv_highgui341 -lopencv_imgcodecs341 -lopencv_objdetect341 -lopencv_features2d341 -lopencv_video341 -lopencv_dnn341 -lopencv_xfeatures2d341 -lopencv_plot341 -lopencv_tracking341 -lopencv_img_hash341

+Please note that you will need to run these 2 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.
+Once you have done so, you can execute code that uses GoCV with your custom environment like this:

+	go run -tags customenv .\cmd\version\main.go